 Connecting with and contributing to our communities is a long-standing tradition and important activity for our employees.
 Our team members are passionate about many causes and we encourage participation in them by providing eight hours of volunteer time off annually.
-In addition, throughout the year, we come together as a company to engage in community service through "AppFolio Gives Back," where we donate time and funds to several charities that are selected by our employee-led Give Back Committee.
+In addition, throughout the year, we come together as a company to engage in community service through "AppFolio Gives Back," where we donate time and funds to one or more charities.